Strategy11/formidable-forms/readme.txt

 * Fix: Date fields were not properly detecting duplicate entries.
 * Fix: Conditionals were not properly fading in when the form block was added to a page.
 * Fix: Actions would occasionally conflict if multiple were added too quickly.

-= 4.10.02 =
-* New: Added support for in-theme previews for more themes including Twenty Twenty, Customizr, and more.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>